durian/superslew/README.md

-- The plane is kept on the ground, even across hills, but be careful if you end up partly in the ground; you will "crash" when you disable the SuperSlew mode. use the "orientation" mode to align your plane to the terrain.
+- The plane is kept on the ground, even across hills, but be careful if you end up partly in the ground; you will "crash" when you disable the SuperSlew mode.
+Use the "orientation" mode to align your plane to the terrain in this case.

 - If you enable altitude mode, joystick right/left moves plane up/down.
 You can not go below your starting altitude (the altitude